My In Depth Python Comprehension

 def square(x): return x*x def my_map(func, lst) result = [] for i in lst: result.append(func(i)) return result squares = my_map(square, [1,2,3,4,5]) squares # [1,4,9,16,25]

-function has been passed to themy_map
+✔squarefunction has been passed to themy_mapunexecuted (without brackets).

-'s body for every item in the passed list.
+✔ It's being executed later inmy_map's body for every item in the passed list.

 - function can be assigned to a variable:sream = print scream("Hello!") # Hello!